-In the meantime, cities and states should step up to fully replace their lead service lines, while ensuring funding and other support for low-income and minority communities.
+In the meantime, cities and states should step up to fully replace their lead service lines, while ensuring funding and other support for low-income and communities of color.
 Fortunately, hundreds of communities across the country are taking steps in this area, and we've seen innovative approaches in Denver, Cincinnati, Washington, D.C., and the state of Michigan.

 The challenge of fully replacing the nation's lead service lines may be monumental, but as we now know, it not only makes common sense — it makes economic sense, too.
 Our new research shows how important it is to see that this work benefits all residents equitably.